Kuradeel/Kuradeel.github.io/about.md

 permalink: /about/
 ---

-A computer Science GCSE student in Britain, Likes Fallout 4, Skyrim and other Games.
+A Computer Science GCSE student in Britain, Likes Fallout 4, Skyrim and other Games.
 My main hobbys are gaming flyng my drone or reading.
 I also Love skiing and have Skiid for GB, coming 4th in my age group in one Anglo - Français race.

 ### More Information